 The Faculty of Arts and Humanities of Sorbonne University provides education and research in the fields of arts, languages, humanities and social sciences.
 As a successor to the college founded in 1257 by Robert de Sorbon, the Faculty is now established on thirteen different sites and campuses in the heart of Paris, including the historic site of the Sorbonne.

 Today, as part of a cross-disciplinary group of international scale, the Faculty of Arts and Humanities of Sorbonne University offers an exceptional range of programmes involving rare subjects and many specialised fields.
-Its network of researchers and its closeness to the two other Faculties, of Medicine and of Science and Engineering, offers a stimulating work environment and rich interconnections between disciplines.
-She rises up the challenges of an ever-changing society.
+Its network of researchers and closeness to the two other Faculties, of Medicine and of Science and Engineering, provide a stimulating work environment and rich interconnections between disciplines.
+It rises to the challenges of an ever-changing society.

 Top-level education in arts and humanities

-Part of a multidisciplinary group of international scale, the Faculty of Arts and Humanities offers a broad range of programmes that fulfil current scientific, economic and cultural needs.
+Part of a multidisciplinary group of international scale, the Faculty of Arts and Humanities offers a wide array of programmes that fulfil current scientific, economic and cultural needs.

 These programmes cover the fields of classical and modern literature, communication and discourse analysis, foreign literatures and civilisations, linguistics, philosophy, sociology, history, geography, art history, archaeology, musicology, information and communication sciences, education sciences, and teacher training.

-Build the academic path that meets your goals thanks to a wide array of options, specialisations, double degrees and pathways between programmes, including in science, engineering and medicine.
+Build the academic path that meets your goals thanks to a broad range of options, specialisations, double degrees and pathways between programmes, including in science, engineering and medicine.